Universal Boundary-Modes Localization from Quantum Metric Length

 \section{Acknowledgment}

-The authors thank Xun-jiang Luo, Zi-Ting Sun and Hua Jiang for inspiring discussions.
+The authors would like to thank Xun-jiang Luo, Zi-Ting Sun and Hua Jiang for inspiring discussions.
 K. T. L. acknowledges the support of the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, RFS2021-6S03, C6025-19G, C6053-23G, AoE/P-701/20, 16310520, 16310219, 16307622, 16311424 and 16309223.